apiaryio/api-blueprint-ast/README.md

 - (array)
   - (array)
-    - 1219 (number) - Start position of the source
+    - 1219 (number) - Zero-based index of the character position of the beginning of the source
     - 30 (number) - Length of the source
   - (array)
     - 1261 (number)